NEW ZEALAND

 Martin Curtis

-Martin Curtis singing at Cardrona Martin, like many of the old Otago miners, is an English migrant who lives in Cardrona, not far from Lake Pembroke township, now better known as Wanaka.
-Martin has worked there for years as a rural delivery postman, but since July 1998 has become a fulltime ballardeer singing to the tourists at Queenstown, to South Island school history classes and folk clubs in England.
-More background details...
+Martin worked there for years as a rural delivery postman and mountain guide, but in 1998 he become a fulltime ballardeer singing to the tourists at Queenstown, to South Island school history classes and at folk clubs and festivals in England and other countries.

-Gin and Raspberry has been the most popular song in NZ folk music of the last 20 years, and one of Martin Curtis's many fine ballads.
+His Gin and Raspberry has been the most popular song in NZ folk music of the last 40 years, and one of Martin Curtis's many fine ballads.
 (My other favourite is Jack's Song) Other excellent musicians have been drawn to record these songs with him, resulting in a series of albums that have become collector's items.
-He has been organising a folk festival at Cardrona for some years, every Labour Week-end (3rd week-end of October).

 Song List - Copyright - Home